Henrik Stenson wins first LIV tour event since defecting and being stripped of Ryder Cup captaincy

 Henrik Stenson’s decision last week to sign up with the Saudi rebel circuit and so all but force Ryder Cup Europe to strip him of the captaincy was hugely controversial.
 Yet nobody can deny it was also outrageously lucrative, with a remarkably quick yield.

-On winning on his LIV debut event here, Stenson, 46, added £3.3 million to the £40 million he received to break the contract he signed to lead his continent in next year’s match in Rome.
+In winning on his LIV debut event here, Stenson, 46, added £3.3 million to the £40 million he received to break the contract he signed to lead his continent in next year’s match in Rome.
+There was a feeling of revenge rather than redemption in the air of Trump National.

+Donald Trump Jr, the son of the billionaire owner, believed it to be the former - "the greatest F/U in the history of Golf just happened" the ever charming character tweeted - but fortunately Stenson was more circumspect.

+The greatest F/U in the history of Golf just happened.
+Awesome job @henrikstenson!!! #LIVGolf #Rydercup @LIVGolfInv @TrumpGolf pic.twitter.com/vMGrr2ieGr

 “I played like a captain,” Stenson said with a smirk.
 “I think there might have been a little bit of extra motivation in there this week.
 When we as players have that, we can bring out the good stuff.
 I certainly did that this week.